Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Applications to physical metrics

 \subsubsection{Observational consequences for X-ray polarimetry}

-The implications of Eq. \eqref{4.12} are substantial for the interpretation of data from X-ray polarimetry missions.
+The implications of Eq. \eqref{V.19} are substantial for the interpretation of data from X-ray polarimetry missions.
 Standard analyses often assume that the birefringence accumulates over a characteristic length scale $L \sim R_{NS}$, yielding a total phase shift proportional to the full path integral.
 Our derivation shows that this assumption leads to a systematic overestimation of the NLED coupling strength if the finite-distance truncation is ignored.

-Specifically, for a magnetic dipole background where $n=6$ (as discussed in Eq. \eqref{4.9} for the dipole case), the suppression is even more severe at large angles:
+More generally, any dipole-like falloff leading to $n=6$ (see Eq. \eqref{V.16}) suggests a one-sided suppression of the form

+with $c_S=\mathcal{O}(1)$ set by the detailed (generally axisymmetric) geometry and by the mapping between the physical emission problem and the two-sided scattering normalization used to define $\Delta\alpha_\infty$.
 Because the field decays rapidly ($B \propto r^{-3}$), the bulk of the birefringence in the asymptotic model is generated in the immediate vicinity of the perigee $r \approx b$.
 For surface emission, the photon originates at this region of maximum interaction but travels only outward.
 Consequently, it effectively experiences only half of the lensing potential (or less, depending on $\psi$) compared to a photon passing the star from behind.

-To visualize the magnitude of this effect, we plot the theoretical suppression profile derived in Eq. \eqref{4.12} in Figure \ref{fig1}.
-We compare the physical dipole scaling ($n=6$) relevant for magnetars against the monopole approximation ($n=4$).

-Figure \ref{fig3} explicitly tracks the accumulation of the birefringence along the line of sight.
-For the dipole case (solid black line), we observe a steep step-function behavior: approximately $80\%$ of the total signal is generated within a narrow angular window of $\pm 30^\circ$ around the periastron (the point of closest approach, $\phi=90^\circ$).
-This confirms that the NLED interaction is confined to a compact zone of influence near the stellar surface.
-Consequently, when a photon is emitted from the surface (truncating the path at $90^\circ$), it fundamentally misses half of this interaction zone, resulting in the drastic $50\%$ suppression factor derived in Eq. \eqref{4.12}.
-This localization justifies the use of the steep power-law correction series in Eq. \eqref{3.10}, and underscores the necessity of the geometric calibration for surface polarimetry.